Best Airline Credit Card Sign-Up Bonuses in December 2025

 Annual Fee

-The The New United℠ Explorer Card currently has a limited-time offer of 60,000 United miles after spending $3,000 in purchases on the card within three months of account opening.
+The United℠ Explorer Card is currently offering 60,000 United miles after spending $3,000 in purchases on the card within three months of account opening.
 Depending on how you redeem them, that could easily be enough for several domestic flights or a round-trip flight to some overseas destinations.

 Some perks of the card include: